abid-mohamed/cv_en/README.md

 **Parameter Exploration:** Enabled experimentation through sliders for adjusting parameters like beamwidth and photo-detector position.

-**Tools:** Implemented using NetLogo programming language for an interactive and accessible user experience.
+**Tools:** Implemented using **NetLogo** programming language for an interactive and accessible user experience.

+## Multivariate unimodular polynomial matrix completion <br/> _Applied Mathematics_

+The project focuses on solving a set of multinomial equations utilizing the multivariate unimodular polynomial matrix completion, specifically employing the **Lombardi-Yengui algorithm**.
+The applications extend to addressing signal processing problems.

+**Algorithmic Approach:** Central to the algorithm is the identification of a **“Gröbner basis”**, a crucial step in simplifying the problem and transforming it into a one-variable polynomial solution.

+**Tools:** Implemented the project using **Maple**.